odibua/covid19TrackingProject/README.md

 fix is the same.
 Re-populate the relevant scraping config file.
 Instructions on how to do so are located [here](#populating-request-field-in-config).

 ## Processing Raw Data
+To make full use of raw data, it is necessary to process it into coherent numbers.
+The raw data is processed into:
+- Case/Death counts straified by ethnicity.
+- Disparity ratio stratified by ethnicity, where disparity ratio is defined as percentage of a particular ethnicity in cases/deaths divided by the percentage of that ethnicity in the county.
 ## Processing Raw Data Locally
 ## Handling Processing Errors